 FIND MY SPARK OVERVIEW

-How Find My Spark™ Works: Claire Law, an experienced educational consultant and co-author of Find the Perfect College For You, collaborated exclusively with GuidedPath to create Find My Spark™, a personality survey.
+Claire Law, an experienced educational consultant and co-author of Find the Perfect College For You, collaborated exclusively with GuidedPath to create Find My Spark, a personality survey.
 After many years of using psychology-based personality assessments in her educational consulting practice, Claire noticed certain colleges seemed to be better fits for certain personality types.
 Yet, no existing assessment recognized this fact.
-After further research, in collaboration with GuidedPath, Claire created Find My Spark™, the first personality-based assessment to suggest colleges based on a student's personality type and learning style.
+After further research, in collaboration with GuidedPath, Claire created Find My Spark, the first personality-based assessment to suggest colleges based on a student's personality type and learning style.
 The name of the survey, Find My Spark, embodies the intent of the personality survey and college search process.
 Helping students find their spark helps them in choosing colleges, careers and majors.

-Once the student's personality type is identified, college advisors use the matching college style in the guided search tool.
+Once the student's personality type is identified, college advisors use the matching college style in the Guided Search tool in GuidedPath.
 The college style attributes assigned to colleges are based on the institution's educational approach and campus culture.

 Note: If a student already has a personality type identified, they can enter it in their profile, rather than taking the survey.